 The Topology Seminar tends to choose a theme for the semester and works as a learning seminar with participants taking turns giving talks.
-Outside speakers sometimes give talks as well.
+Outside speakers frequently present cutting-edge research and you are invited to engage with them.

 The Combinatorics Seminar is an introductory seminar for combinatorics.
 The talk should be accessible to first year graduate students.